-VTrans is Virginia’s statewide transportation plan.
+VTrans is Virginia's statewide transportation plan.
 It is prepared for the Commonwealth Transportation Board (CTB) by the Office of Intermodal Planning and Investment (OIPI).
 VTrans lays out the overarching vision and goals for transportation in the Commonwealth and plans to achieve those goals.

 VTrans-Related Statutory and Regulatory Requirements and Items